ista-vamos/QuAK/README.md

 TODO
 ```

-For a sample program that puts together the demonstrations below, see *sampleProgram.cpp*.
+For a sample program that puts together the demonstrations below, see *examples/sampleProgram.cpp*.

 Below, we consider two $\mathsf{Val}$ automata $\mathcal{A}$ and $\mathcal{B}$ with a rational number $v \in \mathbb{Q}$.